stakit/stakit/readme.md

 See [Middlewares](#middlewares) for more information.

 ### `kit.routes(routeReducer(state))`
 The `routeReducer` is a function that gets `context.state` as a parameter and returns an `Array` of strings / routes.
-These are the routes that stakit will call render on.
+These are the routes on which Stakit will call `render`.

 ```javascript
 kit.routes(function (state) {